Branched-Chain Amino Acids (BCAAs)

 - ^ Chiò A, et al. Severely increased risk of amyotrophic lateral sclerosis among Italian professional football players.
 Brain.
 (2005)

-- ^ a b Belli S, Vanacore N. Proportionate mortality of Italian soccer players: is amyotrophic lateral sclerosis an occupational disease.
+- ^ a b Belli S, Vanacore N. Proportionate mortality of Italian soccer players: is amyotrophic lateral sclerosis an occupational condition.
 Eur J Epidemiol.
 (2005)

 - ^ Valenti M, et al. Amyotrophic lateral sclerosis and sports: a case-control study.
 Eur J Neurol.
 (2005)